mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

-INSTEON is a home automation system that allows control of the home through a phone.
+INSTEON is an automation system that allows control of the home through a smart phone.
-Insteon supports contorling devices based on a scheduled, using IFTTT or through setting up **scenes**.
+INSTEON supports controlling devices based on a schedule, using IFTTT or through setting up **scenes**.

-A scene is configured a configuration for a room that the user sets up at a specific time or when specific environmental conditions are met.
-INSTEON has all of the devices remember their current states and whenever it sees those states it has the devices recreate the saved scene.
+A scene is a user defined configuration for a room that has a trigger.
+A trigger can be a specific time or be when specific environmental conditions are met.
+When triggered, the system will set the environment of the room according to the scene.

 ### Technical Overview

 #### Supported Communication Protocols

-INSTEON created their own protocol also called [INSTEON](#4.4-INSTEON) which is the communication protocol they support
+INSTEON created their own protocol also called [INSTEON](#4.4-INSTEON) which is the communication protocol they support.

 #### Device Discovery/ Setup

 Adding a new device is done through the INSTEON app.
-The device is automatically discovered by the system.
-Using the app the user selects the new device and enters the device ID after the ID is entered the device is able to be configured, naming the device adding it to a room etc..
+When a new device is introduced, it is automatically discovered by the system.
+The user selects the new device using the INSTEON app and enters the device ID.
+After the ID is entered the device is able to be configured and controlled by the system.

 #### Network

-INSTEON uses a central hub to communicate between the devices and the users app.The central hub is required in order for the system to work (can't use INSTEON devices individually).
+INSTEON uses a central hub to facilitate communication across the system.
+The central hub is required in order for the system to work, meaning INSTEON devices cannot function independent of the hub.

-INSTEON uses a peer-to-peer network to connect the devices.
-All of INSTEON's devices can act as a controller to send messages, a repeater to forward messages or a responder to receive messages.
+INSTEON uses a peer-to-peer network, connecting devices to other devices.
+This allows any INSTEON device to act as a controller to send messages, a repeater to forward messages, or a receiver to receive messages.

 #### API